 Allow me to shed some light on all your tuna nutrition questions:

 Next, the skin and bones are removed.
-The tuna is then canned, water or oil is added and then it’s vacuumed sealed.
+The tuna is canned, and water or oil is added, then it’s vacuumed-sealed.
 (There are some brands that do not add any water or oil to their canned tuna.)
 The cans get cleaned and sent back through the pressure cooking process to sterilize the cans.

 When the cans have cooled they are labeled.
-Finally the cans go through a quality control process and if standards are met are shipped to the marketplace.
+Finally, the cans undergo a quality control process and are shipped to the marketplace if standards are met.

-Yes!
-Tuna is good for you and a rich source of lean protein and healthy omega-3 fatty acids.
-And like most foods should be consumed in moderation.
+Yes - tuna is good for you!
+It is full of lean protein and healthy omega-3 fatty acids and should be consumed in moderation.

-PBA, an industrial chemical used as protective lining in some food and beverage cans that in recent years, has been linked to negative health effects.
-When possible purchase cans of tuna that say “PBA-Free.”
+Canned tuna can have an industrial chemical called PBA that's used in the protective lining of the can.
+PBA has been linked to adverse health effects.
+So, when possible purchase cans of tuna that say “PBA-Free.”

-The average can of light and albacore tuna have mercury levels of 0.1 and 0.3 parts per million (ppm) mercury, well below the FDA safety level of 1.0 ppm, which includes a ten-fold safety factor—measuring the actual limit is 10.0 ppm.
+The average can of light and albacore tuna have mercury levels of 0.1 and 0.3 parts per million (ppm) mercury, well below the FDA safety level of 1.0 ppm, including a ten-fold safety factor—measuring the actual limit of 10.0 ppm.

 "Dolphin-safe" was a buzzword decades ago when dolphin bycatch was a problem, but that's no longer the case.

-Look for "pole-and-line caught" or "troll caught" on the label.
-This means the tuna was caught one fish at a time, not swept up in masse with other marine life.
+Look for "pole-and-line caught" or "troll-caught" on the label.
+This means the tuna was caught one fish at a time, not swept up in masses with other marine life.

 Is tuna in a pouch the same as canned tuna?

-Shelf-stable pouches are also an option when selecting your tuna.
-Many think they have a fresher flavor and texture, although pouch tuna is usually more costly because of the fact that canned tuna contains more water and less actual meet than a pouch with the same weight.
+There are shelf-stable pouches that are an option when purchasing tuna.
+Many think they have a fresher flavor and texture, although pouch tuna is usually more costly because of the fact that canned tuna contains more water and less actual meat than a pouch with the same weight.

-Well… we are not nutrition experts, but Wild Planet Tuna seems to be at the top of all the review lists.
-And like almost everything else in the world it can be purchased from Amazon.
+Well… I'm not a nutrition expert, but Wild Planet Tuna seems to be at the top of all the review lists.
+You can purchase it from Amazon.

 Honestly, I wanted to dive into this topic for my own personal knowledge.
-And of course you know I like to share my wisdom and new found insight with you – right!??
+And of course, you know I like to share my wisdom and newfound insight with you.

-I’m sure this is more than you every wanted to know about tuna.
+I’m sure this is more than you ever wanted to know about tuna.
 I’m sorry and you’re welcome!

-Well now that we’re all informed and aware – let’s talk about how to make tuna pasta salad – shall we!??
+Well now that we’re all informed and aware about all things canned tuna – let’s talk about how to make the tuna pasta salad recipe.

 Here’s how this pasta salad comes together: